Skip to content

 ScopeRecommended Approach

-Small updates or additionsUse quick-flow-solo-dev to create a tech-spec and implement the change.
+Small updates or additionsRun bmad-quick-dev to clarify intent, plan, implement, and review in a single workflow.
 The full four-phase BMad Method is likely overkill.

 Major changes or additionsStart with the BMad Method, applying as much or as little rigor as needed.